 In addition, global financial markets have experienced a sharp increase in volatility during recent years.
 The underlying market conditions may continue or become worse and unexpected volatility and illiquidity in financial markets may inhibit the REIT's access to long-term financing in the Canadian capital market.
-As a result, it is possible financing which the REIT may require in order to grow and expand its operations, upon the expiry of the term of financing, upon refinancing of any particular property owned by the REIT or otherwise, may not be available or, if it is available, may not be available on favourable terms to the REIT.
+As a result, it is possible financing which the REIT may require in order to grow and expand its operations may not be available, or if available, it could be on unfavourable terms to the REIT.

-As at June 30, 2013, the REIT had outstanding mortgage debt of \$98,580 (before adjusting for financing costs of (\$738).
+As at September 30, 2013, the REIT had outstanding mortgage debt of \$98,018 (before adjusting for unamortized financing costs of \$694).
 A portion of the cash flow generated by the REIT's properties is devoted to servicing the REIT's debt, and there can be no assurance the REIT will continue to generate sufficient cash flow from operations to meet required interest and principal payments.
 If the REIT is unable to meet interest or principal payments, it could be required to seek renegotiation of such payments or obtain additional equity, debt or other financing.
 There is a risk the REIT may be unable to make or renegotiate interest or principal payments or obtain additional equity, debt or other financing.

-The REIT is subject to the risks associated with debt financing, including the risk the mortgages and banking facilities secured by the REIT's properties will not be able to be refinanced or the terms of such refinancing will not be as favourable as the terms of existing indebtedness due to, for instance, higher interest rates.
+The REIT is subject to the risks associated with debt financing, including the risk the mortgages and credit facilities secured by the REIT's properties will not be able to be refinanced, or the terms of such refinancing will not be as favourable as the terms of existing indebtedness due to, for instance, higher interest rates.
 To the extent the REIT utilizes variable rate debt, such debt will result in fluctuations in the REIT's cost of borrowing as interest rates change.
+Per the REIT's DOT, at no time shall the REIT incur debt aggregating more than 20% of GBV at floating interest rates or having maturities less than one year.
+All interest rates are fixed for the term of the respective mortgages.